 How Many Days in Ghent?

 Ghent might be one of Belgium’s most underrated cities.
 Most tourists head straight for Brussels or Bruges without stopping in to explore everything that Ghent has to offer.
-One of the most common ways to see Ghent is by taking a day trip from Brussels.
+One of the most common ways to see this city is by taking a day trip from Brussels to Ghent.

-In one day in Ghent, you can see most of the major highlights without feeling like you have to be constantly moving.
-A short train ride from Brussels means you have the vast majority of the day for your day trip to Ghent.
+In one day, you can see most of the major highlights without feeling like you have to be constantly moving.
+A short train ride from Brussels means you have the vast majority of the day for your trip.
 There are several trains per day, so you can also be flexible with your arrival and departure times.

 To determine how many days to spend in Ghent, make a list of everything you want to do in the city.
-Ask yourself what you can realistically see at the pace you enjoy traveling then begin constructing a Ghent itinerary from there.
+Ask yourself what you can realistically see at the pace you enjoy traveling then begin constructing an itinerary from there.

 Getting To & Around Ghent

-If you prefer to go on an organised tour there are several options for an organised Ghent day trip from Brussels.
+If you prefer to go on a tour there are several options for an organised Ghent day trip from Brussels.
 This full-day tour takes you to both Ghent & Bruges while this tour takes you to Antwerp & Ghent.

-The best way to experience Ghent is on foot.
+Once you arrive, getting around is equally easy.
 If you are visiting Ghent in one day, most of the highlights you’ll see are within walking distance of each other.
 Plus, exploring this city by foot means you also get to experience all the charm of its architecture, cobblestone streets, and narrow alleys that make Ghent so endearing.

 If you prefer to use public transportation in Ghent, the bus is a good option.
 With the CityCard Ghent, you can ride all the trams and buses without paying the extra fee when you purchase a per-ride ticket.
 However, this might not make the most sense if you’re only spending one day in Ghent.